maniaclab/snowmass-connect-docs/docs/extra_examples.md

 ### On the OSPool

 Whizard is also available over cvmfs in /cvmfs/snowmass21.opensciencegrid.org/ee_gg.
-To run on the grid, ensure that your submit script has `Requirements = (HAS_MODULES =?= TRUE)`.
+To submit and run an HTCondor job on the OSPool ensure that your submit script has `Requirements = (HAS_MODULES =?= TRUE)`.
 You must also source the setup script in /cvmfs/snowmass21.opensciencegrid.org/ee_gg/setup.sh which will set up your environment.
 An example of a job submission to the OSPool for whizard is inlined below:

 Submit script: